Born out of necessity: Space-saving Desk Does 5 (actually 10) Things at Once

-I designed it for our older daughter’s room to be used in front of a glass wall of sliding doors.
+I designed it for our older daughter’s room.
 Let me back up and explain.
 No one in my family was excited about a run-down fixer I envisioned as our ideal abode.
 Dead-set on getting the project (as if I had a crystal ball), I managed to persuade one of the kids by explaining its potential and promising her own private patio.
-Together we had enough voting power.
-Mission accomplished!
+Together we had enough voting power!

 As promised, our older daughter Mia ended up with a room facing “new and improved” backyard.
-The challenge of providing access to outdoors while capitalizing on the view for the purposes of cultivating good study habits, presented an opportunity, as usual.
+The challenge of providing access to outdoors while capitalizing on the view for the purposes of cultivating good study habits, presented an opportunity.

-In an effort to create an environment where benevolent work routines are naturally suggested and sitting at a desk is associated with a sense of being uplifted, I devise a slender, machine-like table on casters: lightweight, compact, and maneuverable, something that could be slipped into a corner while not in use and wheeled out when necessary.
+In an effort to create an environment where benevolent work routines are natural and sitting at a desk is associated with a sense of being uplifted, I devise a slender, machine-like table on casters.
+Lightweight, compact, and maneuverable.
+It slips into a corner while not in use and wheels out when necessary.
 I utilize aluminum as the sole material.

-Then, I send a picture of it to a MoMA buyer, and subsequently receive an indication that my new ergonomic desk, dubbed as A-Desk, might be of interest.
-I schedule a meeting.
+Then, I send a picture of it to a MoMA buyer.
+Subsequently, I receive an indication that my new ergonomic desk, dubbed as A-Desk, might be of interest.
 And the next thing I do is design a collection of companion pieces.
 Might as well take full advantage of the opportunity! (see A-Line and other mobile furniture in ideaBOOK 03)

 The name is a play on words, A-Desk stands for “aluminum desk”, “Alla’s desk”, as well as simply being “a desk”.
-It gives the product an elemental, every-desk connotation—it is the epitome, the essence of deskness that assists you in getting work done while:
+It gives the product an elemental, every-desk connotation—it is the epitome, the essence of deskness that assists you:

-3. Achieving a sense of freedom by being flexible
+3. Achieves a sense of freedom by being flexible

-4. Chasing your dreams by putting you in a driver’s seat
+4. Chases your dreams by putting you in a driver’s seat

-5. Developing personal style in the process of turning you into a design connoisseur
+5. Develops personal style in the process of turning you into a design connoisseur

-Inherently resistant to corrosion, it’s not too precious to be used outdoors.
+Inherently resistant to corrosion, it’s not too precious for outdoors.
 It exudes sleek precision that embodies the product’s honesty of materials and integrity of construction.
 Made of the most abundant metal in the Earth’s crust, it is lightweight and 100% recyclable.